 Through OSHA regulation, workers are granted particular rights.
 They can receive information and training about hazards and preventative practices.
 They can request work-related injury records, test results for safety inspections, and workplace medical records.
 Workers can request an inspection of their workplace, and participate in OSHA inspections.
 They can speak privately with OSHA inspectors.
 Workers also have the right to file complaints against their employer without fear of retaliation or punishment.

 OSHA’s primary function revolves around maintaining safe work environments for employees.
 And, in theory, it’s a great idea.
-No one wants to come home from work dead (would you go home if you were?) and especially not through an employer’s negligence.
-It’s unfortunate that there are companies who would rather take shortcuts than ensuring everyone’s safety.
+No one wants to come home from work injured—especially not through an employer’s negligence.
+It’s unfortunate that there are companies that would rather take shortcuts than ensuring everyone’s safety.
 But, such is human nature.

 However, while OSHA’s primary function has less to do with slowing down productivity and handing out fines, they have certainly earned a bit of a reputation in both those areas.
 In fact, some folks might argue that what started as a good and necessary idea has turned into another bloated government program.
 It has its good qualities, sure.
 But, with so many nitpicky statutes and regulations on the books, production can get tied up in bureaucratic red tape.

 Editor’s Note: Be sure to check out our article on what to do if OSHA shows up at your job site.